William Cross Yuille: Life

 Yuille settled south of Black Swamp in the area which was to become part of the gold rush settlement of Ballarat in 1838, and two years later, having sold his station there, went to New Zealand, where he was present at the ceremony of taking possession of those islands for the British Government by Governor Hobson, and the signing of the treaty of Waitangi.
 Returning to Victoria, Yuille embarked in squatting at Rockbank, on the Werribee Plain, occupying the country from within a few miles of Williamstown to Mount Cottrell.
-There he owned and trained a number of successful performers on the Victorian turf, and after revisiting England several times, where he made fresh purchases, he settled in Williamstown in 1885, and reared numerous winners in his stables.
+There he owned and trained a number of successful performers on the Victorian turf, and after revisiting England several times, where he made fresh purchases, he settled in Williamstown in 1858, and reared numerous winners in his stables.
+One of the more famous and popular horses he owned was Flying Buck, with which he won the inaugural Champion Race at Flemington in 1859.
+Flying Buck won the St. Ledger in 1860, after which Yuille sold the horse.
+Yuille entered a number of horses in the Melbourne Cup, assisting nominal trainer Pat Miley with 1865 Melbourne Cup winner Toryboy, who Yuille had previously owned.

 Yuille was for many years one of the foremost men on the Victorian turf, being one of the stewards of the Jockey Club, handicapper to the Victoria Racing Club, and one of the leading members of Tattersall's committee, until his retirement in 1881.
 For six years he contributed to The Australasian under the soubriquet "Peeping Tom", and is the compiler of the Australian Stud Book, which is recognised as the standard work of reference throughout the Australasian colonies.

+Later in life, Yuille was a famed auctioneer who was involved in the sale of a number of horse studs.